31 - 40 search results of 49

 - Road Attitudes and Action Planning The Road Attitudes and Action Planning (RAAP) is a free road safety awareness and education program delivered in Queensland schools, appropriate for Year 11 and 12 students.
 The program is delivered by firefighters who have extensive experience responding to road crashes.
 Our crews respond…

 - Hazard Reduction Burn notifications This page displays information on scheduled Hazard Reduction Burns for Queensland.
-These burns are conducted in preparation for fire season to help reduce the intensity and severity of bushfires.Smoke may impact residents and visitors to the area.
-Residents in the nearby surrounding areas should close…
+These burns are conducted in preparation the higher risk bushfire period to help reduce the intensity and severity of bushfires.Smoke may impact residents and visitors to the area.
+Residents in the nearby surrounding areas…

 - Safety and Education resource library Bushfire…